TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_web_with_python.md

 ### Clean code

 #### Point out 5 suggestions, how to format an SQL query!
+ - <b>Naming: </b>carefully chosen names for both tables and columns are very helpful.
+>  - avoid keywords
+>  - avoid abbreviations
+>  - avoid very long names, or at least connect them with underscore
+  - <b>Indentation and alignment: </b> properly indented queries are much easier to read.
+>  - new line for keywords on the left side
+>  - query parameters indented to create a block like body
+>  - commas are at the end of the line

 #### What layers can you name in a simple web application?
+Layered architecture is a client–server architecture
+> - presentation
+> - application processing
+> - data management functions<br>

+<b>layer</b> and <b>tier</b>: layer is a logical-, tier is a physical structuring.

 ### Error handling
 #### What error can occur, when an array does not have an element on the requested index?
+index error
 #### What is the “finally” block, and how would you use it?
+Finally block is a block that is used to execute important code.
+E.g.: closing connection. <br>
+Finally block is always executed whether exception is handled or not. <br>
+Finally block follows try or catch block.

 #### Why should we catch special exception types?
+In general, an exception breaks the normal flow of execution and executes a pre-registered exception handler.

+To point to using an exception handler is to keep running the code in cases which are "minor" problems from a view <br>
+of the program:
+> - to avoid a bad input that can broke the consistency of the code
+> - to avoid an index error with limiting the steps for the user

+Or to prevent some mayor problem.
+For example: important sequences should properly given for the program.
+> - misspelling or
+> - harmful injections

+can be handled with exception in the case that the code can not accept just the right one.

 ### Security
 #### What is SQL injection?
 How to protect an application against it?